-Total carbon and nitrogen (TC, TN) were quantified using a CNS analyzer (Elementar Varia EL III) at the Alfred-Wegener-Institute, Bremerhaven (AWI) using 100 mg of freeze-dried and homogenized sediment.
+Total carbon and nitrogen (TC, TN) were quantified using a CNS analyzer (Elementar Varia EL III) at the Alfred-Wegener-Institute, Bremerhaven (AWI) using 100 mg of freeze-dried and homogenized sediments.
 Total organic carbon (TOC) contents were measured with a carbon-sulfur determinator (CS-2000, ELTRA) after the removal of inorganic carbon (total inorganic carbon) by adding 37% (vol/vol) of hydrochloric acid.
 CaCO3 was calculated employing the standard equation Eq.
 (1):

-$$CaCO{3}[wt\%] = (TC[wt\%] - TOC[wt\%]) 8.333$$ (1)
+$$CaCO_3 [wt.\%] = (TC [wt.\%] - TOC [wt.\%]) 8.333$$ (1)

 Biogenic opal was determined at the Laboratory of Paleoceanography, University of Concepción (UdeC), Chile.
 The alkaline extraction was conducted following the procedure described by Mortlock and Froelich, (1989), but using NaOH as a digestion solution (Müller and Schneider, 1993).
-Between 50 and 70 milligrams of freeze-dried sediment were first treated with 10% H2O2 and 1N HCl, and then extracted with 1M NaOH (40 mL; pH~13) at 85 °C for five hours.
+Between fifty to seventy milligrams of freeze-dried sediment were first treated with 10% H2O2 and 1N HCl, and then extracted with 1M NaOH (40 mL; pH~13) at 85 °C for five hours.
 The analysis was carried out by molybdate-blue spectrophotometry.
-Values are expressed as biogenic opal percent by multiplying the Si (%) by 2.4 (Mortlock and Froelich, 1989).
-We did not correct for the release of extractable Si from coexisting clay minerals, and thus

-185 biogenic opal values could be overestimated (Schlüter and Rickert, 1998).
-Biogenic opal was also measured at AWI Bremerhaven, though at significantly lower temporal resolution and with smaller sample sizes (30 mg), using the sequential leaching method of Müller and Schneider (1993), and differences between the overlapping data points were observed.
-For terrigenous contents exceeding 70%, opal concentrations measured at UdeC were consistently 3-5% higher than those measured at AWI.
+Values are expressed as biogenic opal by multiplying the Si (%) by 2.4 (Mortlock and Froelich, 1989).
+We did not correct for the release of extractable Si from coexisting clay minerals, and thus biogenic opal values could be overestimated (Schlüter and Rickert, 1998).
+Biogenic opal was also measured at AWI Bremerhaven using the sequential leaching method of Müller and Schneider (1993) at much lower temporal resolution, and offsets between the overlapping data sets were observed.
+For terrigenous contents exceeding 75%, opal concentrations measured at UdeC are consistently 3-5% higher than those measured at AWI.
 When the lithogenic content was below 40%, the inter-lab difference was less than 1%.
-The discrepancy

-- 190 between both datasets is most probably due to leaching of clay minerals like smectite (Cárdenas et al., 2019; Wu et al., 2019) and a higher pH base employed at UdeC.
 Despite the difference in values, both records show a similar pattern of variability.
 Given the importance of high-resolution data, we here use the opal results from UdeC.
-Dry bulk densities were quantified on a total of 162 samples with a gas pycnometer (Micromeritics AccPyc II 1340) at AWI Bremerhaven, using the density measurements of freeze-dried and homogenized bulk sediment samples and calculated by incorporating the water content of - 195 the samples.
+Dry bulk densities were quantified on a total of 162 samples with a gas pycnometer (Micromeritics AccPyc II 1340) at AWI Bremerhaven, using the density measurements of freeze-dried and homogenized bulk sediment samples and calculated by incorporating the water content of the samples.

 The archive half of core PS97/093-2 was measured with an AVAATECH X-Ray Fluorescence Core Scanner (XRF-CS) at AWI Bremerhaven for high-resolution semi-quantitative element intensities of Ca, Fe, Ba and Ti at 0.5 cm resolution (0.5 x 1.2 cm measurement area, slit size down- and across-core).
-Three consecutive runs were performed with tube voltages of 10 kV (no filter), 30 kV (Pd-thick filter) and 50 kV (Cu filter), a current of 0.15, 0.175 and 1 mA, acquisition times of 10 s,

-200 15 s and 20 s, respectively.
+Three consecutive runs were performed with tube voltages of 10 kV (no filter), 30 kV (Pd-thick filter) and 50 kV (Cu filter), a current of 0.15, 0.175 and 1 mA, acquisition times of 10 s, 15 s and 20 s, respectively.
 Raw data were processed using Canberra Eurisys' iterative least squares software (WIN AXIL) package.
-To obtain a high-resolution CaCO3 record we calibrated the XRF Ca intensities with the bulk sediment CaCO3 measurements (r=0.92, n=157, P<0.0001, Fig S1).
+To obtain a high-resolution CaCO3 record we calibrated the XRF Ca intensities with the bulk sediment CaCO3 measurements (r2=0.92, n=157, P<0.0001) (Fig S1).